Mohamedkamaludeen/Movie_TicketBooking-Project_Gp05-/README.md

 this is our project core inspired from that, we are already using site.
 ref : https://www.google.com/search?client=firefox-b-d&q=bookmyshow

-this is a usual problem when we are looking for intertain ourselfs,there are some kind of problems we have to face.like for example , in our nothern province kilinochi and mullaitiv don't have theaters . they still  have to come to jaffna if they want to watch films.but how to know are they can get seats or not ???. solution is simple .. if they can access their seats from website and buy some slots for them  it's kind of cool system to everyone. ity's not only applicable for out districts even suitable for city people who can't make chaos in movie ticket corners.
+ticket booking..!! , this is a usual problem when we are looking to intertain ourselfs, in our nothern province, kilinochi and mullaitiv don't have theaters . they still  have to come to jaffna if they want to watch films.but how to know are they can get seats or not ???. solution is simple .. if they can access their seats from website and buy some slots for them  it's kind of cool system to everyone. ity's not only applicable for out districts even suitable for city people who can't make chaos in movie ticket corners.